DylanMeeus/springboot_jwt_blog/_posts/build-a-polymer-app-from-authentication-to-calling-an-api.md

 Polymer has comprehensive documentation at the [Polymer Project Devguide](https://www.polymer-project.org/1.0/docs/devguide/feature-overview) and can be used with or without the custom elements in the Element Catalog.
 We'll build our simple single page application (SPA) with Polymer and Polymer elements.

+## What We'll Build

+We're going to build a simple Polymer app that does the following:

+* Calls an external Node API to get Chuck Norris quotes
+* Posts to the API to register and log in users
+* Use JSON Web Tokens to fetch protected Chuck Norris quotes for authenticated users
+* Store tokens and user data with local storage
+* Log out

 ## Setup and Installation

 We're going to use the new [Polymer CLI](https://www.polymer-project.org/1.0/docs/tools/polymer-cli) to scaffold our Polymer web app with the [Polymer Starter Kit](https://developers.google.com/web/tools/polymer-starter-kit/).
 By beginning with the starter kit, we'll gain the advantages of routing, app layout, Material Design, and many core utilities right away.